porterjamesj/website/content/hiking/lt23/day27/index.md

 {{< two_images src1="images/probo.jpg" src2="images/noot.jpg" caption1="NOBO?
 SOBO?
 No Probo." caption2="All you've got to do is walk and breathe" >}}

 "All you have to do is walk and breathe" really sticks with me[^3].
 Thanks Noot, whoever you are.
-Great poem.

 A few people pass by and I chat with them.
 Older fellow picking up his nephew who's finishing today.
 He's done a lot of canoe trips and we talk about that.
 A women finishes up a bit later and her partner comes to pick her up.
 She lease me with a celebratory Long Trail Ale.
 It's nice to just be chilling here with nowhere to go, watching the world go by.